michalCapo/libro/README.md

 - App previews appear in the top bar for fast switching.
 - The top bar also provides Quick Launch, Manage Apps, command access, and desktop window controls.
 - Zen mode hides most chrome and leaves the running apps visible.
-- The sidebar can be collapsed, and the current app can be toggled to full width.
+- The current app can be toggled to full width.
 - The current app version is shown in the header.

 ### Keyboard Shortcuts